xlentcaen/test1/M3NameConversion.md

 # M3 Name Conversion

 ## Purpose
-Convert SQL queries written with friendly or business-oriented names into technical M3 names.
+Convert SQL queries written with M3 MDP (Metadata Publisher) naming standard into technical M3 names (Usually six characters in tables and columns).
+The MDP names are also referred to "user-friendly" or "business" names.

 ## M3 Naming
 In M3, table names are technical identifiers and are typically 6 characters long.